Leeds Liverpool Canal, Stanley Lock Flight

 11th July 2025

-Near the end of the Leeds Liverpool canal in Liverpool, there is a flight of four locks leading down to Stanley Dock, one of the North Liverpool docks.
-They are known as the Stanley Lock Flight and the Stanley Dock Branch.
-The branch was built in 1846 to provide access from the canal to the North Liverpool docks.
+Near the end of the Leeds Liverpool canal in Liverpool, there is a flight of four locks leading down to the Stanley Dock, one of the North Liverpool docks.
+They are known as the Stanley Lock Flight or the Stanley Dock Branch.

-I visited the locks with my friend John, the other weekend and took many of photos.
-The above photo is one of them.
-It shows some of the locks, the tobacco warehouse, the railway bridge carrying the Liverpool to Southport and Ormskirk railway.
+I visited the locks with my friend John, the other weekend and took many photos.
+The one above shows some of the locks, the tobacco warehouse, and the railway bridge carrying the Liverpool to Southport and Ormskirk railway over the canal.

 The area is being developed, as shown on the Tobacco Warehouse website.